 Environmental Matters-In connection with the ownership and operation of real estate, we may potentially be liable for costs and damages related to environmental matters.
 In addition, we may own or acquire certain properties that are subject to environmental remediation.
 Depending on the nature of the environmental matter, the seller of the property, a tenant of the property, and/or another third party may be responsible for environmental remediation costs related to a property.
-Additionally, in connection with the purchase of certain properties that provides limited coverage for any remediation liability and/or pollution liability for third-party bodily injury and/or property damage claims for which we may be liable.
+Additionally, in connection with the purchase of certain properties, the respective sellers and/or tenants may agree to indemnify us against future remediation costs.
+We also carry environmental liability insurance on our properties that provides limited coverage for any remediation liability and/or pollution liability for third-party bodily injury and/or property damage claims for which we may be liable.
 We are not aware of any environmental matters which we believe are reasonably likely to have a material effect on our consolidated financial statements.